Published

 As everything stems from culture; culture where something new is popping every now and then, culture of a country so varied and dynamic, culture that comes from the crazy and creative internet, it is a constantly evolving place.
 Adding a personal lens to the subject or rooting for the narratives you want to see in the world fuels the creative work, and there is no dearth about these two.
 It makes you sensitive and thoughtful towards everything you do and consume.

-Crafting case studies is like a romantic movie
+Crafting case studies is like an action movie

 Craftsmanship should never be secondary